 I wrote about Jordan Peterson in Psychological Avatar, in particular his understanding of God.
 Or “God,” as he might say.
-The question is whether there is a “God Who is There,” in Francis Schaeffer’s phrasing, or whether “God” is only a representation of ultimate human aspiration, an avatar for the ground-up Darwinian psychological development to which we are heir.
+The question is whether there is a “God Who is There,” in Francis Schaeffer’s phrasing, or whether “God” is only a representation of ultimate human aspiration, an avatar for the ground-up Darwinian psychological development to which we are thought to be heir.

 I’m not so much interested in the psyche of one person, Jordan Peterson, as I am in the phenomenon of his success.
 He’s thought to be countercultural, and he is that.
 He’s an antidote to the surreal and absurd far reaches of postmodernism unfolding before us.
 He makes sense to us dinosaurs who think truth is there to be discovered, and not something to be molded in the crucible of human strife.